Stocks rally for a second day, setting aside trade fears

 U.S. gold futures for December delivery settled up $5.40 at $1,208.30 per ounce.

-Reporting by Herbert Lash; Editing by Bernadette Baum and James Dalgleish
+Reporting by Herbert Lash; Editing by James Dalgleish and Cynthia Osterman